-Planned Absences: In order for an anticipated absence to be considered an excused absence, parents should make arrangements at least two days in advance of the absence by completing a PLANNED ABSENCE FORM.
-A completed form includes parent and teacher signatures.
-Planned Absence forms can be picked up at the front desk or downloaded from the school website.
+Planned Absence: In order for an anticipated absence to be considered an excused absence, parents should make arrangements at least two days in advance of the absence in writing that includes parent and teacher signatures.

 Unexcused Absence: Unexcused absences include absences for any other reason, i.e. family vacations, leaving early for a weekend trip, etc. Unexcused absences in excess of two in number will require a conference with the administration and parents.
 Daily grades could be adversely affected due to unexcused absences.
 Students absent from school due to an unexcused absence are not permitted to participate in any after-school activities on the day of absence, including performances as well as athletic practices and games.
 Homework that needs to be made up is expected to be handed in prior to the absence or on the day of the student's return.
 Tests and quizzes need to be made up upon the student's return to school.